brendanconnolly/BlogPosts/Basics2.md

-Basics: So what do I test: Getting Started and Using Equivalance Classes and Boundaries
+Some Basics of Functional Testing: Getting Started and Using Equivalance Classes and Boundaries
 ==============================